AongCho880/YourCar/README.md

 npm run dev
 ```

-This will start the Next.js application, typically available at `http://localhost:9002`.
+This will start the Next.js application, typically available at `http://localhost:9003`.
+(Note: Port changed from 9002)

 **B. Start the Genkit Development Server:**